byui-cse/cse251-course/week01/prepare.md

  [I/O Bound](https://en.wikipedia.org/wiki/I/O_bound) refers to a condition in which the time it takes to complete a computation is determined principally by the period spent waiting for input/output operations to be completed.
 For example: Waiting for the user to enter something, file access (reading and writing), Internet requests, etc...

-In Python, will be using threads for I/O bound programs.
+In Python, we'll be using threads for I/O bound problems.

 **CPU Bound**

 [CPU Bound](https://en.wikipedia.org/wiki/CPU-bound) refers to a situation when the time for a task to complete is determined principally by the speed of the central processor or the number of processors.
 Once a program has all of the data it needs to do work, it will be spending it's time using the CPU.

-In Python, will be using processes for CPU bound programs.
+In Python, we'll be using processes for CPU bound programs.

 Quote from https://rednafi.github.io/digressions/python/2020/04/21/python-concurrent-futures.html